At Heritage Wills (“We” and “Us”) are committed to protecting your privacy.

 We will not share your information with third parties for marketing purposes.

 Third Party Service Providers working on our behalf: We may pass your information to our third-party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties beyond Heritage Will Writers and our sister company Heritage Law for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
+Please be reassured that we will not release your information to third parties beyond Heritage Wills and our sister company Heritage Law for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us and our exciting products and services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.